ConradIrwin/conradirwin.github.com/_posts/2012-06-29-time-to-move-on.md

 The archetypal model is a "user" object.
 It has at the very least an email address, and probably also a name and a phone number.

-In a MOVE application, model's only wrap knowledge.
-That means that they might contain functions that let you check "is this the user's password?", but they don't contain functions that let you save them to a database or upload them to an external API.
+In a MOVE application models only wrap knowledge.
+That means that, in addition to getters and setters, they might contain functions that let you check "is this the user's password?", but they don't contain functions that let you save them to a database or upload them to an external API.
 That would be the job of an operation.

 Operations
 ==========